Skip to Content

 I honestly can’t get over this view!

-Water bottle – There are plenty of places to fill up on the trail, but at a minimum, I’d bring a 1-liter water bottle!
+Water bottle – There are plenty of places to fill up on the trail, but at a minimum, I’d bring a 1-liter water bottle.

-Emergency locator – If you plan on hiking parts of the trail in the offseason it’s best to get yourself an emergency locator.
+Emergency locator – If you plan on hiking parts of the trail in the off season it’s best to get yourself an emergency locator.
 You can rent them from the DOC visitor center in Queenstown.

 Hiking poles – I need hiking poles!
 My knees always struggle hiking downhill and hiking poles save them.
 If you too get sore knees, bring some along!

-Routeburn Day Hike Itineraries From Routeburn Shelter
+Routeburn Day Hikes From Routeburn Shelter

 Bridal Veil Falls